 They will say goodbye to the excitement and anticipation that comes along with gamedays.
 Pep rally’s, team meals, pregame will be things of the past.
 They will wonder, like most athletes have, what am I without my sport?
 They will find their answers as they move on.
-They will realize that who you are without the sport, is what you became while you were playing the sport.
+They will realize that who they are without the sport, is what they became while they were playing the sport.
 The question will become, who would I have been without the sport?

 They will process the emotions that one goes through when a season ends.
 They will feel grief.
 A kind of grief, that I can tell you with true certainty, they will feel forever.
 It will look different at different stages, as all grief does, but it will most certainly stay with them.
 The cause of this grief, love.
 Love of the sport, love of the team, love of the teammates, love of commitment to something bigger than themselves.
 They will say goodbye to something they love tonight.